 It’s often overseen that vitamin D is important for our physical health AND our mood.
-There are three ways to get vitamin D: food, supplements and sunlight.
+There are three ways to get vitamin D: food, supplements, and sunlight.
 The warmer times of the year are also the times for vitamin D boosts because it is produced by the body when our skin is exposed to sunlight.

-According to Medical New Today, long Vitamin D deficiency can result in mental health illness such as depression, hypertension, chronic fatigue syndrome.
+According to Medical New Today, long Vitamin D deficiency can result in mental health illnesses such as depression, hypertension, chronic fatigue syndrome.
 Enough reasons to go outside and refill your Vitamin D levels every sunny day!

 This might be especially interesting for those of us with major depressive disorder: According to a study, being outside in nature can give you a mood boost.
 People were divided into 2 groups and asked about a personal issue before and after taking a walk.
 Those that took the walk in nature showed a significantly better mood than those who took the walk in an urban setting.
 So, if you are going for a walk, try to visit your nearby nature! 🙂

-Since there is so much proof about the many positive effects of being outside in nature, doctors in the UK now even prescribe coastal walks, bird-watching, gardening etc. to their patients.
+Since there is so much proof about the many positive effects of being outside in nature, doctors in the UK now even prescribe coastal walks, bird-watching, gardening, etc. to their patients.
 Your doctor may not yet give you such a prescription, but you can do it on your own – whenever YOU want!